-Please note that due to COVID-19, many CELPIP test centres needed to delay or cancel tests.
-However, more tests are now becoming available.
-If you’ve already booked a test, check with your test centre to ensure it’s still happening.
-If you haven’t booked your test yet, please consult the CELPIP website for more information about testing in your area.
+Please note that due to COVID-19, language testing centres may delay or cancel tests.
+Please consult the CELPIP website for more information about testing in your area.

 If you are in Canada and looking to settle as a permanent resident through an economic Canadian immigration program, you may consider taking the CELPIP (Canadian English Language Proficiency Index Program) as part of the immigration process.

 The CELPIP test is offered at locations across Canada.
 Additional international test locations were recently added in Dubai, New York City and Manila.
 If you are in or near those cities, CELPIP may also be an option.

 Update – July, 2019: As of July, 2019, CELPIP introduced two important changes to the testing process.
 CELPIP test takers will now have six months following their test to request a re-evaluation of their results, if they wish to do so (before this change, candidates had only six weeks to request a re-evaluation).
 As well, CELPIP test takers who wish to retake the exam only have to wait four days between tests, rather than the 30 days that was previously required.

 Since first being offered to Canadian immigration applicants in 2012, the CELPIP test has offered an alternative means for applicants to prove their English ability.
 Immigration, Refugees and Citizenship Canada (IRCC) currently recognizes two English language tests for immigration purposes: CELPIP-General and IELTS (International English Language Testing System) – General Training Test.

 The CELPIP-General test assesses general levels of functional English competency in workplace and community contexts.
 Like the IELTS-General test, the CELPIP-General test consists of four components: speaking, reading, writing, and listening.